maths/moodle-qbank_gitsync/README.md

 ## Using version control tools to share materials

-One or more manifest files sits in the same directory as the .git directory.
+One or more manifest files sit in the same directory as the .git directory.
 The user can then share materials in two ways.

 1. Use .git as version control.
 Users with their own fork of the repository will have a parallel manifest file in their fork to synchronise questions from their external file system to part of a moodle question bank.